AhmedNagy24/OthelloBoardGame/README.md

 - **User-Friendly GUI**: Enjoy a visually appealing and easy-to-use interface built with Tkinter.
 - **Move Validation**: Ensures all moves are legal according to Othello rules.
 - **Score Tracking**: Real-time display of scores for both players.
-- **Undo Feature**: Allows players to undo their last move and try a different strategy.

 ## Getting Started